 - Meter Installation Location.
 Meters will be located as close as possible to the curb line or property line of the parcel or the edge of District easement.
 Unless approved otherwise in advance by the District, only employees or agents of the District shall install service connections.
 All meter installation costs will be the owner's responsibility.
-No rent or other charge will be paid by the District for a meter or other facilities located on a customer's property. - Change in Meter Location.
+No rent or other charge will be paid by the District for a meter or other facilities located on a customer's property. - 2.
+Change in Meter Location.
 Meters relocated for the convenience of the customer will be relocated at the customer's expense.
 Meters relocated to protect the District's property will be relocated at the District's expense.
 If the lateral distance which the customer desires to move the meter exceeds eight (8) feet, the District may require the customer to pay for the installation of a new service connection for the desired location. - 3.
 Size of Meter.
 The size of the meter will be determined by the District based on the type of use specified in the customer's new service application.
 With District approval, the customer may determine the size of the meter for each service connection compatible with provisions of the American Waterworks Association Standard as revised at the date of the application. - 4.
 Change of Meter Size.
 The meter will be replaced by a meter of different size upon the customer request (if approved by the District) or as required by a change of usage.
 The customer shall be responsible for all costs associated with the meter installation and any upgrades to the service lateral, as required, including, but not limited to the cost of the meter, plus additional connection fees and other fees. - 5.
 Testing Meters.
 The District will test the accuracy of any meters upon the written request of the customer.
-If a meter is found to be working improperly, it will be repaired or replaced by the District.
-The customer shall be allowed one test per year per at no cost to the customer and shall pay a fee for any additional tests.
+Customers shall pay a fee for all such tests.
+If a meter is found to be working improperly, it will be repaired or replaced by the District and the customer will not be responsible for paying the meter testing fee.